DCPROGS/HJCFIT/documentation/source/install/customisinginstall.rst

 Enable Long Double numbers
 ==========================

-Finally, it is possible to compile the code to run with long double numbers (long doubles are 80bit on most platforms appart from MS Visual Studio where they are identical to doubles i.e. 64bit).
+It is possible to compile the code to run with long double numbers (long doubles are 80bit on most platforms apart from MS Visual Studio where they are identical to doubles i.e. 64bit).
 This could alleviate some of the overflow/underflow errors at the cost of performance.
 It is not a solution but a step in the right direction.